Free Pinellas County Public Records: Arrests, Criminal, Marital

 Searchers can also order certificates online through third-party providers or via VitalChek who delivers certificates by mail.
 This service will cost $22.00.
 People need to pay $4.00 for each additional copy and $2.00 for every year when the exact marriage date is unknown.5

-How To Access Pinellas County Criminal Records
+How To Search for Pinellas County Criminal Records

 The Pinellas County Clerk of Court’s office provides public access to all criminal records except those which involve a juvenile offender, military discharge cases, and most family law and probate cases.

-People can also ask the County Clerk’s office to look up the records repository for what they require.
+People can also ask the county clerk’s office to look up the records repository for what they require.
 This process will cost $7.00 per request and $2.00 for every year where an offense is found.
 For example, if two offenses occurred in 2014 and one in 2016, the additional cost would be $4.00.

 If a record is not available for free online, searchers can make a Public Records Request through the website as well. $0.15 for a single-sided copy, $0.20 for a double-sided copy, $1.00 for a certified copy, and $3.00 for an audio CD.